Linear Model and Extensions: M-estimation

 in distribution, the standard CLT for the sample mean.
 Moreover, the sandwich covariance estimator is

 which equals the sample variance of $x$, multiplied by $(n-1)/n^2 \approx 1/n$.
 This is a standard result.

-If we only assume that $x_1,\ldots, x_n$ are independent with the same mean $\mu$ but possibly different variances $\sigma_i^2\ (i=1,\ldots, n)$, the sample mean $\bar{x}$ is still a reasonable estimator for $\mu$ which solves the same estimating equation above.
+If we only assume that $x_1,\ldots, x_n$ are independent with the same mean $\mu$ but possibly different variances $\sigma_i^2\ (i=1,\ldots, n)$, the sample mean $\bar{x}$ is still an unbiased estimator for $\mu$, which solves the same estimating equation above.
 Moreover, the sandwich covariance estimator $\hat{V} $ is still a consistent estimator for the true variance of $\bar{x}$.
 This is less standard.